-1. Navigate To Upload
+1. Navigate to upload

-- If You have a "My Contributions" link in the top navigation bar - Click "My Contributions", then click "Upload Resources" to get to the upload page.
+- If You have a "Contributions" link, click this and then select "Upload resources" to get to the upload page.

-2. Add Metadata to Uploads
+2. Add metadata to uploads

 Before you upload any files you will supply metadata to describe these resources.
 You may find that you have to upload resources in small batches or as individuals in order to get the right level of detail.
 Filling in as many of these fields as possible will help make your resources more valuable.